gjorgjinac/sec/README.md

 STRUCTURE:

-The final results can be found in the extracted_data.txt file
+The final results can be found in the sec\mining\extracted_data.txt file

 'litigations' is a django app that enables the database connection (https://www.djangoproject.com/)